 - Federal Highway Administration, Bipartisan Infrastructure Law Resource Page

-The BIL includes 13 existing and 21 new transportation-related, competitive grant programs totaling $187 billion in potential funding.
+The IIJA includes 13 existing and 21 new transportation-related, competitive grant programs totaling $187 billion in potential funding.
 The U.S. Department of Transportation will issue a Notice of Funding Opportunity for each grant program with further information.
 The timeline will likely be different for each grant program.
 Applicants may apply for funding based on eligibility.
 Eligible requirements such as recipients and activities will vary from program to program.

 Competitive Grant Programs

-Local agencies (cities, counties, MPOs, and transit agencies, for example) may be eligible for a myriad of competitive grant programs under the BIL.
+Local agencies (cities, counties, MPOs, and transit agencies, for example) may be eligible for a myriad of competitive grant programs under the IIJA.
 FDOT encourages our local partners to help maximize Florida’s transportation system by submitting applications to competitive grant programs.
 For more information on collaboration with the FDOT on federal competitive grant programs, visit FDOT's Federal Discretionary Grants information page.